What is Evidence-Based Interviewing?

 Evidence-Based Interviewing practices offer a decision-making structure, and a series of behavioral nudges that elevate the discussion of facts and reduce the importance of opinions in hiring.
 Collectively, these changes reduce the impact of bias, leading to more successful hiring decisions.
 The practices are courteous to candidates and respectful of the hiring manager’s expertise.
 They are practical and solidly grounded in peer-reviewed research.
 In other words, it’s easy to make a compelling case for using this approach and now it doesn't cost anything to try.
 The practices are not unique to a specific organization, industry, career level, or functional area.
 Hundreds of our clients have successfully adopted and used these practices.
 (That’s how we know that any recruiter or HR professional can learn and apply them, because we’ve seen it done so often.)

-We recognize that we are imperfect messengers, but we did want to share what we’ve learned in case it helps you on your own journey toward better hiring.
+We decided to share what we’ve learned in case it helps you on your own journey toward better hiring.
 We respect that many others know far more than we do.
 We’re still learning.
 Please consider this a work in progress.